Raffo/chimp/README.md

 ````

 ### List
 Lists all the applications for your team (when OAuth2 is on).
-Has a ```--all``` option that can be used to get the full list of every application
+It has a ```--all``` option that can be used to get the full list of every application
 ````
 chimp list
 ````